yunpengn/InterviewCracker/KnowledgeBase/Network.md

 - In HTTP 1.0, short connection is used by default.
 - In HTTP 1.1, however, long connection is used by specifying `Connection: keep-alive` in the header.
     - Different from web socket, long connection only eliminates the need for opening/closing TCP connection.
 The basic HTTP request/response model is still followed per communication.
+    - HTTP 1.1 also supports range requests and partial responses for download managers.
 - WebSocket creates a persistent, full-duplex connection.
 This allows the server to push data to the client at any time.
     - WebSocket is not part of the HTTP standard.
 It is a different protocol.
     - HTTP 2.0 also supports server push.
 However, this is a bit different from WebSocket as it does not expose APIs to developers.